Noovolari/leapp/docs/troubleshooting/faq.md

 ## How can I add support to a new SAML 2.0 Identity Provider?

-To add support tu a new SAML 2.0 Identity Provider, you have to perform the following steps:
+To add support to a new SAML 2.0 Identity Provider, you have to perform the following steps:

 * create a [Fork](https://github.com/Noovolari/leapp/fork) of the Noovolari/leapp GitHub repository;
 * create a Pull Request and set up your local environment following _[Install dependencies and build packages](https://github.com/Noovolari/leapp/blob/master/DEVELOPMENT.md#development-environment-setup)_ section of the DEVELOPMENT.md;